We explain how and why we use personal data to carry out our supervision functions.

 How this personal data is collected

-We collect personal data in a variety of ways in order to undertake our supervisory duties.
+We collect personal data in a variety of ways in order to undertake our FCA functions including Supervisory duties.
+Personal data may be collected through written notes, audio recordings and video recordings of phone calls using Microsoft Teams technology.
 In order to get a holistic and accurate view of the firms and markets we regulate, understand consumer behaviour and properly identify issues, trends and risks, we collect information from third parties as well as from individuals directly.
 Examples of the third parties we receive information from include:

-• social media analytics tools which gather information from more than 20,000 data sources (such as Twitter, Facebook, blogs forums and mainstream media) to analyse real-time consumer opinions
+- social media analytics tools which gather information from more than 20,000 data sources (such as X/Twitter, Facebook, blogs, forums and mainstream media) to analyse real-time consumer opinions

 Why we use this personal data